 * Only a limited number of students can be accepted into NFS 394Y/494Y.

 If interested, see additional information in Research Opportunities.
-For more information, contact Dr. Ahmed El-Sohemy at firstname.lastname@example.org, the course coordinator for the 2020-2021 academic year to discuss available projects.
+For more information, contact Dr. Mary L'Abbé at mary.Labbe@utoronto.ca , the course coordinator for the 2020-2021 academic year to discuss available projects.

 It will be your responsibility to locate a staff supervisor for your project when balloting for the course.